jon-cbar/technologies/virt-manager.md

 The VM system may not have SSH installed by default.
 Then, you need to install it first.
-On Ubuntu, you can do it in an easy way.
+On Ubuntu, you can do it quickly.
 If your system has an enabled firewall, make sure to open the SSH port.

 ```sh